openEDI/oedisi-example/README.md

 When debugging, you should check the `.log` files for errors.
 Error code `-9` usually occurs when it is killed by the broker as opposed to failing directly.

-You can use the `gadal` CLI tools to help debug specific components or timing.
+You can use the `oedisi` CLI tools to help debug specific components or timing.

-- `gadal run-with-pause`
+- `oedisi run-with-pause`
-- `gadal debug-component --foreground feeder`
+- `oedisi debug-component --foreground feeder`

 # Components

 All the required components are defined in folders within this repo.
-Each component pulls types from `gadal.data_types`.
+Each component pulls types from `oedisi.types.data_types`.

 ![Block diagram of simulation](sgidal-example.png)